Rules of The Christchurch Junior Cricket Association

 In the event of the winding up of the Association all property shall be passed to the Canterbury Cricket Association and may only be used by them for exclusively charitable purposes.

-The amount of team levies shall be set by the Annual General Meeting and shall be payable by all clubs and schools competing in the Association’s competition.
+The number of team levies shall be set by the Annual General Meeting and shall be payable by all clubs and schools competing in the Association’s competition.
 Any club or school whose subscription for the previous year is in arrears after the 31st day of March shall, after written notice has been sent to that effect, be liable to disaffiliation to the Association.

 21. INTERPRETATION OF RULES: